De Havilland DH.88 Comet: Cultural influence

 The MacRobertson Air Race was an event of world-wide importance and did much to drive aeroplane design forward.
 The triumph of the Comet and its high-speed design marked a milestone in aviation.

 The Comet Hotel, Hatfield was begun the year before the race, as one of the first modernist inns in England.
 Located close to the de Havilland factory, when it was finished it was named after the Comet Racer.
 War artist Eric Kennington was commissioned to create a 9 ft carved column in its car park, which was erected in 1936.
 On its top is mounted a famous model of the Comet, currently in the livery of Grosvenor House.

 Full-scale but non-flying replicas of Grosvenor House and Black Magic were constructed for the 1990 TV two-part Australian-produced dramatisation Half a World Away, which was also released on DVD as The Great Air Race.
-The G-ACSS replica was taxi-able and has since been partially restored in the livery of G-ACSR and is on static display at the De Havilland Aircraft Museum, Salisbury Hall, UK.
+The G-ACSS replica was taxi-able and has since been restored in the livery of G-ACSR and is on static display at the De Havilland Aircraft Museum, Salisbury Hall, UK.

 Comets have also appeared in fiction, see Aircraft in fiction#de Havilland DH.88 Comet.